SharonIvy/Organisational-API/README.md

  ### Installation process:
   * After cloning onto your local machine navigate to the folder you cloned into and open it with IntelliJ
   * Navigate into the ``` src/main/java/App.java ``` and run in IntelliJ IDEA
+  * Ensure you have imported the necessary dependencies in your build.gradle
   * On your browser and type ``` localhost:4567 ```
-  (After this, you will probably get a 500 error since we do not have a database yet.)
+  (After this, you will probably get a 500 error since we do not have a database yet)
+  * Navigate to the db directory and run `psql<create.sql` on your terminal
-  *
+  * Step 6
+Run your app with `-gradle run` command on your terminal.

 ## RUNNING TESTS
  Create a test class for running tests in the application